 We also teach our pupils about the importance of managing money well and enable them to be financially aware.

-The curriculum at WCLA is delivered using a topic-based approach, however pupils know that they are being taught knowledge, skills and vocabulary from a specific subject.
+The curriculum at WCLA is delivered using a thematic approach, however pupils know that they are being taught knowledge, skills and vocabulary from a specific subject.
 It may not be appropriate for some subjects to be taught within a topic, so these are taught alongside.
 English and mathematics are taught daily.

 We teach the Church Lane Curriculum, content for this is decided by subject leaders and school leaders.
 Class teachers can decide how they teach the curriculum and aim to meet the needs of all learners in their class.
 The spiritual, moral, social and cultural development of our pupils and their understanding of British values are woven through the curriculum.
 To encourage pupils to explore the wide range of careers and vocations offered in Britain, we provide a range of opportunities for pupils to learn about and experience them through additional projects such as Wistonia University and Careers Week.
 Through the teaching of PSHE, we also provide children with the skills understand themselves and their feelings, to handle social situations and identify risk and dangers.